federicotdn/verb/README.md

 ### Re-sending Requests

 If you wish to re-send the request that generated the current response buffer, select the window showing it and use the `verb-re-send-request` command, which is bound to <kbd>C-c C-r C-f</kbd> by default.
 Note that the exact same request will be sent, even if the originating `.org` file was modified.

+### Show Corresponding Request

+While viewing the contents of an HTTP response, you can use the `verb-show-request` command in order to show the corresponding request that generated this response.
+By default, the command is bound to <kbd>C-c C-r C-s</kbd>.

 ### The Response Headers Buffer